Advertisement

 We've had an enjoyable week with Rick and Sue, exploring more of the south west area.
 They travelled with us in our car, and stayed in cabins in the caravan parks, which worked out very well.
 We spent 2 nights at Busselton, unfortunately the weather was not great, apparently the wettest 24 hour period for this time of the year for 20 years, but it did not stop us too much!
 (Breaking us in for NZ next week!)
 We visited yet another lighthouse - Cape Naturaliste - and we all did the personal conducted tour (no one else there at the time we were doing it).
 Rick was very interested too.
 We saw some whales off shore, but because it was quite rough and windy, they were not so easy to spot.
 After visiting nearby Bunker Bay and Sugarloaf Rock, we headed down towards Margaret River and the vineyards.
 We did some tastings (Chris had none as he won't drink when driving), and had lunch at one of the vineyards - Driftwood Estate.
 We drove on to others, some we just stopped and walked through.
 Many of them are very upmarket, with beautiful gardens, tasting areas and restaurants.
 At

-time for a cuppa
+time for a cuppatime for a cuppatime for a cuppa

-all set up at Busselton for a couple of days Margaret River township we did the walk through, before heading back up to Busselton via the Candy Cow , a lolly and chocolate shop.
+Margaret River township we did the walk through, before heading back up to Busselton via the Candy Cow , a lolly and chocolate shop.
 After drinks, Chris and Rick headed off to find us takeaways for dinner - but they had a lot of difficulty finding anything open after 6pm.
 Eventually they tracked down some nice fish and chips.
 It's amazing how everything closes down here at 5pm at night and Saturday afternoons and Sundays.
 After a wet and windy night, we packed up between showers and headed back up the coast road to Mandurah for a night.
 We were parked opposite Rick and Sue's cabin on grass - very handy.
 We explored the city (only one hour south of Perth), with it's many canals and waterways, and high rises.
 Mandurah is apparently Australia's fastest growing city, with 40% of realestate owned by visitors from other parts of Australia and overseas.
 We could see why it's so popular.

-all compete to dress their million dollar + homes with Xmas lights, and the night time cruises in December are so popular many nights are already booked out.
+The next day we arranged to leave the van at the caravan park (instead of checking it out by 10am), and went into the city for an excellent canal and waterways cruise.
+Some of the houses were amazing.
+We were told they all compete to dress their million dollar + homes with Xmas lights, and the night time cruises in December are so popular many nights are already booked out.
 Most houses have boats at their jetties, including some with "champagne cruisers", and enjoy the Peel - Harvey Estuary which is 2 1/2 times larger than Sydney Harbour, or can go out to sea to Rottnest Island and up the coast.

 After collecting our van from the very friendly staffed caravan park, we drove back up the new freeway (opened last month), and motorway to within a couple of kms of Burns Beach.
 We had a very windy night back there by the beach.
 That night we dined with Rick and Sue's relations, Laurie , Christine and Joey at an Indian Restaurant nearby.
 After saying our farewells, we headed back yesterday to Forrestfield and our same spot.
 Here we have nice friendly neighbours, 2 lots are having new houses built, another couple from Victoria have a daughter very ill with cancer and are helping look after her and their 14 month old grand daughter.